Nuclear football: Operation

 There are three nuclear footballs in total; two are allocated to the president and vice president, with the last being stored in the White House.
 The practice of also providing an aide with a football to the vice president, to whom command authority would devolve if the president is disabled or deceased, began during the Carter administration.
 In presidential transitions, the president-elect does not receive the actual nuclear code card until after the nuclear briefing, which usually occurs when "he meets with the outgoing president at the White House just before the actual inauguration ceremony.
 The code card is activated electronically right after the president-elect takes the oath at noon".

-If the outgoing president is not present at the inauguration — as happened in 2021 when Donald Trump did not attend the inauguration of Joe Biden but stayed in Florida — one football is kept with him and remains active until 11:59:59 a.m. on inauguration day.
+If the outgoing president is not present at the inauguration—as happened in 2021 when Donald Trump did not attend the inauguration of Joe Biden but stayed in Florida—one football is kept with him and remains active until 11:59:59 a.m. on inauguration day.
 After that point, the now-former president is denied access to the football, its codes are automatically deactivated, and the aide carrying the football returns to Washington, D.C.
 In the meantime, the incoming president receives one of the spare footballs at the pre-inauguration nuclear briefing, as well as a "biscuit" with codes that become active at 12:00:00 noon.

-According to military analyst and whistleblower Daniel Ellsberg, presidents beginning with Eisenhower have in fact delegated nuclear launch authority to military commanders who may then sub-delegate authority further.
+According to military analyst and whistleblower Daniel Ellsberg, presidents beginning with Dwight D. Eisenhower have in fact delegated nuclear launch authority to military commanders who may then sub-delegate authority further.
 In Ellsberg's view, the nuclear football is primarily a piece of political theater, a hoax that obscures the real chain of nuclear command and control.
+Effective deterrence requires it, because otherwise a single nuclear detonation on Washington would prevent retaliation.